-Victor Leung is deputy litigation director/staff attorney at the ACLU of Southern California.
+Victor Leung is the deputy litigation director and a senior staff attorney at the ACLU of Southern California.

 He first joined the organization as a fellow and later returned as a staff attorney, focusing primarily on education, juvenile justice, and student rights issues.

-Victor’s previous cases include Community Coalition v.
-LAUSD, which was a lawsuit to ensure that LAUSD provides the proper amount of funding and services to high need students; Cruz v.
-State of California, which was a class action lawsuit filed against the state of California for allowing students attending low-income schools to receive less learning time; and Reed v.
+Victor's previous cases include Sigma Beta Xi v.
+County of Riverside, which challenged a program that criminalized youth by placing children who have not committed crimes on probation; Community Coalition v.
+LAUSD, which ensured that LAUSD provides the proper amount of funding and services to high-need students under California's Local Control Funding Formula; Cruz v.
+State of California, which challenged policies that deprived students attending low-income schools of learning time; and Reed v.
 State of California, which addressed the inequitable distribution of teacher layoffs in under-performing schools in Los Angeles.

 Victor has also led campaigns, authored policy reports, and worked on legislation to increase supports for under-resourced students, ensure charter school accountability, and eliminate the school-to-police pipeline, amongst others.
 For example, he helped develop the Students Not Suspects campaign, which ended random metal detector searches in LAUSD, and AB 1360, a bill prohibiting charter schools from enacting exclusionary admissions policies and disciplining students without due process.
 Victor’s work has been featured in local and national publications, including KPCC, Los Angeles Times, San Francisco Chronicle, and Washington Post.